The International Arbitration Review: Ecuador

 The Council of the Judiciary's scrutiny and control is affecting institutional arbitration.

 Although the number of international arbitration cases is slowly increasing, there is no clear indication what enforcement trend judges will follow in the different jurisdictions of Ecuador.
 As previously explained, under the Arbitration Act, requests for the enforcement of foreign arbitration awards should be made directly to trial judges who have the power to decide on the defences, including any violation of Ecuador's reservation to the New York Convention and of the provisions of Article V of the Convention, including any eventual violation of the public policy of Ecuador.
 No clear definition of the competence of judges on this matter has been determined up to now.
-Since the whole judicial system has been frequently changed by the Council of the Judiciary, judges do not have adequate knowledge of the matter.
+Because the whole judicial system has been frequently changed by the Council of the Judiciary, judges do not have adequate knowledge of the matter.
 In addition to this lack of knowledge of the law or, in other words, legal ignorance, corruption is also a hindrance.

 A movement to prepare, discuss, draft and submit a new bill to enact a new arbitration law under the guidelines of the UNCITRAL Model Law is slowly growing, but the attitude and political orientation of both the members of the Council of the Judiciary and the National Assembly (which replaced Congress on 20 October 2008) has to be defeated in order to obtain such objective.
-Public institutions under the control of anti-democratic doctrines have to be reshaped to reestablish the rule of law.
-Unfortunately, recent instances of the Council of the judiciary intervening, without any authority, in arbitrations institutions has evidenced that the trend against alternative dispute resolutions, started in 2007, is still a public policy.
+Public institutions under the control of anti-democratic doctrines have to be reshaped to re-establish the rule of law.
+Unfortunately, recent instances of the Council of the Judiciary intervening, without any authority, in arbitrations institutions has evidenced that the trend against alternative dispute resolutions, started in 2007, is still a public policy.

 1 Alejandro Ponce Martínez is a senior partner at Quevedo & Ponce.